JonasRock/ARXML_NavigationHelper/README.md

 ## Features ##

 - **Tree view**: Shows the tree structure of shortname element, in what file they are located and makes navigating easy
+- **Open in tree view**: Open the Tree View at your current location
-- **Go to definition**: Jump to the corresponding SHORT-NAME element by clicking on the corresponding path part on a REF element.
+- **Go to definition**: Jump to the corresponding SHORT-NAME element by clicking on the corresponding path part on a REF element
 - **Go to references**: Show all REF elements that point to this SHORT-NAME element
-- **Go to parent shortname**: Jump to the parent shortname element of a given reference
+- **Go to reference owner**: Jump to the parent shortname element that owns the given reference
 - **Hover information**: Shows the full path of a given shortname, and other elements its referencing.
 These hovers can show how many references the element contains, and links to a list of them
 - **Open models split up over multiple files**: By using "open folder", all .arxml files in that folder get parsed together into one model for references, treeView, navigation etc. Every feature works across files too.
 Important: to open multiple files as a single mode, use the open folder feature of VSCode, all the .arxml files need to be in this directory